 mytux:~ # pvmove --alloc anywhere /dev/mapper/cr-ext:20480-20991 /dev/mapper/cr-ext: Moved: 0.20% /dev/mapper/cr-ext: Moved: 100.00% mytux:~ # pvs -v --segments /dev/mapper/cr-ext Wiping internal VG cache Wiping cache of LVM-capable devices PV VG Fmt Attr PSize PFree Start SSize LV Start Type PE Ranges /dev/mapper/cr-ext vg1 lvm2 a-- 103.96g 41.96g 0 15360 lvroot 0 linear /dev/mapper/cr-ext:0-15359 /dev/mapper/cr-ext vg1 lvm2 a-- 103.96g 41.96g 15360 5632 0 free /dev/mapper/cr-ext vg1 lvm2 a-- 103.96g 41.96g 20992 512 lvswap 0 linear /dev/mapper/cr-ext:20992-21503 /dev/mapper/cr-ext vg1 lvm2 a-- 103.96g 41.96g 21504 5111 0 free

-You may have to apply this several times with the changed position parameters – be careful !!!
+You may have to apply “pvmove” several times, but each time with the new changed position parameters – be careful !!!
 (Are your backups OK???).
-Eventually, we have some continuous alignment:

 mytux:~ # pvmove --alloc anywhere /dev/mapper/cr-ext:20992-21503 /dev/mapper/cr-ext: Moved: 1.76% /dev/mapper/cr-ext: Moved: 100.00% mytux:~ # pvs -v --segments /dev/mapper/cr-ext Wiping internal VG cache Wiping cache of LVM-capable devices PV VG Fmt Attr PSize PFree Start SSize LV Start Type PE Ranges /dev/mapper/cr-ext vg1 lvm2 a-- 103.96g 41.96g 0 15360 lvroot 0 linear /dev/mapper/cr-ext:0-15359 /dev/mapper/cr-ext vg1 lvm2 a-- 103.96g 41.96g 15360 512 lvswap 0 linear /dev/mapper/cr-ext:15360-15871 /dev/mapper/cr-ext vg1 lvm2 a-- 103.96g 41.96g 15872 10743 0 free mytux:~ #